WietzeSlagman/baseball-card-dapp-object-nft/README.md

 Walkthrough of changes necessary to mint object NFTs instead of string NFTs withing the Baseball Card Store.
 Search for '// CODECHANGE' within the repo to see the steps.

 Follow the instructions below to deploy and run the dapp and click the single button in the ui to test.
+The aim is simply to test the end-to-end functionality of minting and buying nft assets containing objects, most of the ui has not been adjusted and is therefore commented out.

 > please allow some time between page load and pressing the button as it takes some time to load wallet data needed to bid